asifbacchus/ab-particles/README.md

 # ab-particles: vanilla javascript particle animation

 Very simple, lightweight animated particles display that **does not** require any external files whatsoever.
 No libraries, configuration JSON or anything.
-This is a stripped-down version of the famous ['js-particles' by Vincent Garreau](https://vincentgarreau.com/particles.js) and the code was inspired by an amazing tutorial by [Franks Laboratory](https://youtu.be/d620nV6bp0A).
+This is a stripped-down version of the famous <a href="https://vincentgarreau.com/particles.js" target="_blank">'js-particles' by Vincent Garreau</a> and the code was inspired by an amazing tutorial by <a href="https://youtu.be/d620nV6bp0A" target="_blank">Franks Laboratory</a>.

 ## Features